FundingOptions/service-template/README.md

 #### Extensive Validation

-The key to clean, stable code is to ensure you always have what you expect.
+The key to clean, stable code is to ensure we always have what we expect.

 FastAPI, by use of [pydantic][pydantic], has first line support for validating incoming requests and responses.

 This is very good, but can take a bit of getting used to:
-- Provided you define your expectations, you will never receive an invalid request
+- Provided we define our expectations, we will never receive an invalid request
-- Provided you have defined your Domain objects well, you will never give an invalid response
+- Provided we have defined our Domain objects well, we will never give an invalid response

-The result is the burden of ensuring you're in the correct state is up front.
-Provided you have layered your application well, and are not just doing "happy path" testing, you'll catch most of your issues before you go live.
+The result is the burden of ensuring we're in the correct state is up front.
+Provided the application is layered well, and the only tests are not just following the "happy path", we'll catch most of the issues before go live.

 #### Future: Support for GraphQL